Friday, October 24, 2014

 Writing for the Stage and the Screen

-Hear from screenwriter and professor Michael Fry and playwright Bilal Dardai about writing for visual media, and how they broke into their respective careers.
+Hear from screenwriter and professor Michael Fry and playwrights Bilal Dardai and Byron Hatfield about writing for visual media, and how they broke into their respective careers.
 Moderated by author Robert K. Elder.

 Painless & Fun Book Marketing Tactics for Self-Published Authors